Em Magan: Critical reception

-Nowrunning.com wrote, "The Director has made very good debut into the big screen.
-The story and proceedings are very natural and produces intense feelings.
-The families and women folk might turn up in good numbers for the film.
-Some care could have been spared to the length of the film which seems a little too much.
-It is a good family emotional drama which is a must watch for all class of audience, especially in this age of generational differences.
-Both elders who brag about irresponsible youth and youth who sulk about authoritative elders have to watch this film.".

 Sify wrote, "Thirumurugan has extracted spell-binding performance from his lead actors and supporting cast. [..]
 At a time where many movies seem to speak from their wallets, here is one that speaks from the heart.".

 S. R. Ashok Kumar of The Hindu wrote, "Director Thirumurugan weaves through emotions and sentiments which form the base of the story. [..]
 Thirumurugan, directing his first film, has shown that he can handle family drama quite well.
 He has a tight script and the scenes are arranged well leading to the climax.
 It is touching to find the son showing concern for the father in spite of the humiliation heaped on him.
 Such subtle touches show much thought has gone into the film.
 And the viewers are sure to relate to the scenes that are so down-to-earth."

 Lajjavathi of Kalki praised Thirumurugan for making a realistic family drama while appreciating the acting of star cast.

 Cinesouth wrote "If only the second half had been as fabulous of the first half, ‘Em Magan’ would have been a super film".